-With about 71 million tons of paper and paperboard products produced annually in the U.S., along with over 2 billion books, 350 million magazines and 24 billion newspapers, it goes without saying that there enormous benefits of paper recycling.
-The good news is that paper recycling has long been a success story in terms of recovery, and one that continues to improve over time.
+Over 68 million tons of paper and paperboard products are recovered annually in the U.S., achieving a recycling rate of 64.7 percent.
+Paper recycling has long been a success story in terms of recovery, and one that continues to improve over time.
 Here are some basic facts and figures pertaining to paper recycling:

 - The world’s first piece of paper was made by Ts`ai Lun in 105 AD.